GetStream/stream-chat-dotnet-maui/README.md

-# Example of a .NET MAUI App using Stream Chat
+# Example of a .NET MAUI Chat Messaging App using Stream Chat
 Example of using Stream Chat in a .NET MAUI application.

 ### This demo project currently presents how to: